Sticky space

-5 proven school fundraiser ideas to implement before your next sale
+Five proven school fundraiser ideas to implement before your next sale.

-There’s not a group in existence that initially intends to fail at fundraising; yet most fall short of their financial goals.
+There's not a group that initially intends to fail at fundraising, yet most fall short of their financial goals.
 Why does this happen?

-We all have our own preconceived ideas about what we think will help us succeed.
-Some are definitely valid and can be backed up with circumstantial evidence, but there are many potentially false notions that should be reevaluated.
+We all have preconceived ideas about what we think will help us succeed.
+Some are valid and can be backed up with circumstantial evidence, but many potentially false notions should be reevaluated.

-Every sponsor wants to realize a successful school fundraiser, but many just don’t recognize the important steps that it takes to achieve that.
+Every sponsor wants to realize a successful school fundraiser, but many don't recognize the important steps to achieve that.

-For instance, it’s vital that sponsors determine the amount of money they need up front, and then calculate how much each student in the group needs to sell.
-Sam Ashe-Edmonds, who writes for one of the largest newspapers in the United States, the Houston Chronicle, makes an important point about this.
-In his article, “What Are the Most Important Goals of a Fundraising Coordinator?”, he states that goal setting is one of the most important functions.
+For instance, it's vital that sponsors determine the amount of money they need upfront and then calculate how much each student in the group needs to sell.
+Sam Ashe-Edmonds, who writes for one of the largest newspapers in the United States, the Houston Chronicle, makes an important point.
+In his article, "What Are the Most Important Goals of a Fundraising Coordinator?" he states that goal setting is one of the most important functions.

-The first question after establishing your need should be, “How much is it going to cost?”
-Many schools just want to “raise as much money as they can” so they can have available money in the general fund.
-It should be apparent but you won’t realize your full earnings potential with this approach.
+After establishing your need, the first question should be, "How much will it cost?"
+Many schools want to "raise as much money as they can" to have available money in the general fund.
+It should be apparent, but you won't realize your full earnings potential with this approach.

-Instead you should focus on building the foundation of your sale and promotional efforts around a specific predetermined money goal.
-Being able to determine how much money you’ll need to raise then allows you to establish a baseline for your success.
-The next step is to have strategies in place that will help you reach your sales objectives, like a tracking and accountability system.
+Instead, you should focus on building the foundation of your sale and promotional efforts around a specific predetermined money goal.
+Determining how much money you'll need to raise allows you to establish a baseline for your success.
+The next step is to have strategies to help you reach your sales objectives, like a tracking and accountability system.

-Here are 5 easy to implement steps that you’ll want to incorporate into your sale that will help you achieve your school fundraiser objectives:
+Here are five easy-to-implement steps that you'll want to incorporate into your sale that will help you achieve your school fundraiser objectives:

 1. Determine Your Why

-Raising money and then determining how you'll spend it later is a backwards approach.
-Some schools will wait to see how much they raise and then decide where they’ll spend the earnings.
-This is never a good idea because you will come across as indecisive and noncommittal.
+Raising money and determining how you'll spend it later is a backward approach.
+Some schools will wait to see how much they raise and decide where to spend the earnings.
+This is never a good idea because you will appear indecisive and noncommittal.

-We’ve already touched on this.
-It seems so basic and obvious but why are you having a sale?
-Everyone who’s going to become involved in some way should know the answer.
-Your “why” will become the engine that drives your eventual fundraising success.
+We've already touched on this.
+It seems so basic and obvious, but why are you having a sale?
+Everyone who will become involved in some way should know the answer.
+Your "why" will become the engine that drives your eventual fundraising success.

-As a result, every student needs to understand the importance of why they’re working towards a specific purpose or goal.
+As a result, every student needs to understand why they're working towards a specific purpose or goal.

 2. Calculate Your School Fundraiser Goal

 Once you have a purpose, how much is it going to cost?
 Will your financial need be accomplished with one campaign, or will it take multiple sales?
-Knowing how much money you will need to raise and then communicating it to your students as well as your community from day one will add credibility to your cause.
+Knowing how much money you will need to raise and then communicating it to your students and community from day one will add credibility to your cause.

 Learn how to achieve your school fundraising goal